Nationally Determined Contributions (NDCs)

 Download the NDC

-The energy mix in the Western Balkans is still dominated by fossil fuels, particularly coal, oil, and natural gas.
-In 2020, about 71.7% of the region’s energy came from fossil fuel use, contributing significantly to GHG emissions.
-In fact, the region emits approximately 90 million tons of CO2 annually, with 45 million tons attributed to lignite (coal) burning alone.
-The carbon intensity of electricity generation in the Western Balkans is three times higher than that of the European Union (EU-27), highlighting the urgent need for decarbonization.
+The Western Balkans’ energy mix remains heavily dependent on fossil fuels, primarily coal, oil, and natural gas.
+As of 2020, fossil fuels accounted for over 70% of the region’s energy use, contributing to around 90 million tons of CO₂ emissions annually, half of which come from lignite combustion alone.
+The carbon intensity of electricity generation in the region is nearly three times higher than the EU average, underscoring the critical need for rapid decarbonisation.

 Financial and Technical Support